Program offered summer only

 All About Me

-Toddlers in All About Me groups come to The Bell Center either twice or four times a week.
+Toddlers in All About Me groups come to The Bell Center for a two hour class.
 Each toddler is assigned a specific volunteer who provides one-on-one direction as the toddler works on his or her individual goals.
 Led by a professional team which includes a special education teacher, a speech/language pathologist, physical therapist and an occupational therapist.
 All About Me groups have circle time with stories and songs, snack time to concentrate on feeding and language skills, group art projects and time for work on individual gross and fine motor skills.
 All About Me groups also have a weekly creative movement class led by Children’s Dance Foundation and every All About Me group participates in animal assisted therapy with Hand in Paw.

-Infants come to The Bell Center twice a week for an hour at a time and receive services in a one-on-one format with members of their transdisciplinary teah which includes an early childhood special education teacher, speeh/language pathologist, occupational therapist and physical therapist.
+Infants come to The Bell Center for an hour at a time and receive services in a one-on-one format with members of their transdisciplinary team which includes an early childhood special education teacher, speech/language pathologist, occupational therapist and physical therapist.
 Because it is critical for parents to become active partners in their children’s learning, parents and other family members are encouraged to stay during the session to receive training so that they are able to continue essential therapies at home.

 A separate, high risk infant therapy room is available to infants whose premature birth and/or medical conditions put them at increased risk to illness.
 While parents are encouraged to sit in on the session for training purposes, other family members are requested to stay in a nearby waiting area to reduce needless exposure to the medically fragile child.